 Intergate.Seattle is the largest, privately-owned multi-tenant data center complex on the West Coast and Sabey Data Centers’ flagship data center property.
 The facility comprises two campuses, eight buildings and more than 1.3 million square-feet of data center space.

-As the industry continues to develop and utilize more innovative technologies and techniques that improve the energy efficiency of data center facilities, the future is looking bright.
+The data center industry continues to develop and utilize more innovative technologies and techniques that improve the energy efficiency of data center facilities.
+John indicates that the future is looking bright.

 This really is an exciting time to be involved in the data center industry.
 I look forward to seeing what the future will hold as new trends and technologies emerge.